Many Ways to Speed up Autotests

 Getting data from the cache is faster than making an API request.

-This way can be applied to any precondition test data required in tests more than once.
+This point can be applied to any precondition test data required in tests more than once.

 13. Hardcode precondition data

 Attention, this is a controversial way!
 It depends on your project and requires full awareness of what you are doing.

 If you need to generate/calculate/extract IDs or URLs as a precondition for your tests, you can skip this step and just use hardcoded values.

 You will save a certain amount of time for getting testing data, but your tests become less credible and this data may stale over time.

 I put the last point only because it works, but it is not recommended.